oblac/jodd-site/content/proxetta/4+proxy.md

 ![proxy proxetta](ProxyProxetta.png)

-`ProxyProxetta` extends target class.
-Pointcut method are overriden in proxy.
+`ProxyProxetta` extends a target class.
+Pointcut method are overridden in proxy.
 During the execution of adviced code in generated method, target method is called using `super` reference.
 Proxy methods has the same annotations as the target methods.